-This is the first of what will (hopefully) become a series of posts about plane spotting locations at Heathrow.
-It covers a very popular spot giving good views of landings on runway 27L.
+This is the first of a series of posts about plane spotting locations at Heathrow.
+To see them all, take a look at the Plane Spotting Locations at Heathrow: Overview post.
+This spot is very popular giving good views of landings on runway 27L.

 You can also walk along the main road for 100m or so and stand directly underneath the flight path of approaching planes; quite an experience with a wide-body going over your head.